syayi/numaflow/README.md

 ## Summary

-Numaflow is a Kubernetes-native platform that enables developers to build scalable and reliable event-driven applications.
-A Numaflow Pipeline is implemented as a Kubernetes custom resource and consists of one or more sources, processing, and sink vertices.
+Numaflow is a Kubernetes-native platform for developing scalable and reliable event-driven applications.
+The platform enables developers to decouple event sources and sinks from the processing logic, allowing independent autoscaling of each component (even to zero!).
+Processing logic can be written in any programming language, providing flexibility for development teams.
+With out-of-the-box integrations for a wide variety of sources and sinks, Numaflow simplifies event consumption, reduces boilerplate code, and makes it easier to get started.

-Numaflow installs in a few minutes and is easier and cheaper to use for developing event-driven applications.
+Created by the same team behind Argo and leveraging our expertise in Kubernetes-native platforms, Numaflow offers an end-to-end platform for developing event-driven applications.

 ## Use Cases